CMC Bylaws & Guidelines

 1.1 This riding club shall be known as the “CANADIAN MOTORCYCLE CRUISERS.”
 This may be abbreviated as “CMC”.

 1.2 The “CMC” Riding Club was founded in Cambridge, ON, in November 2006.
 The CMC has a National Officer as the head, a Provincial Officer Board consisting of National Officer, Provincial Officers, and Regional Officers; having autonomous decision making authority on all aspects of the CMC.
 The National Officer will have input equal to that of other members of the Board.
-The National Officer may not change or reverse a decision made by the P.O.
-Board.
-Decisions will be made by consensus of the P.O.
-Board, in the best interest of the CMC.
-The National Officer will make a final decision ONLY if the P.O. board is deadlocked and a majority position is not attainable.
+The National Officer may not change or reverse a decision made by the National Officers Board.
+Decisions will be made by consensus of the National Officers Board, in the best interest of the CMC.
+The National Officer will make a final decision ONLY if the National Officers Board is deadlocked and a majority position is not attainable.
 The CMC is also represented by Chapter level officers.

 ARTICLE 2 – PURPOSE